magento/devdocs/guides/v2.0/migration/migration-tool-install.md

 ### Install from GitHub {#install-github}

-If you've cloned the GitHub repositories of Magento 2 and the Tool, follow the steps below to install the Data Migration Tool.
+If you’ve cloned Magento 2 from the GitHub repository, follow the steps below to install the Data Migration Tool.

 1. Log in to your Magento server as, or switch to, <a href="{{page.baseurl}}install-gde/prereq/apache-user.html">the Magento file system owner</a>.
 2. Change to Magento 2 root directory.